 - One Joint Technological District (JTED) - Gila Institute for Technology

-- One Juvenile Detention School - Pinaleno School within the Eastern Arizona Regional Juvenile Detention Center
+- One Juvenile Detention School - Pinaleno School within the Eastern Arizona Regional Juvenile Detention Center (No longer in operation)

 - One transportation district (Klondyke)

 - Fort Thomas